 Coconut is grounding and – a mixture of heavy, oily and sweet qualities to pacify Vata.
 A natural stress-buster and as Vatas are prone to reacting highly to stress, coconut will help ground any anxiety.
-In this dish the coconut combined with spices like cinnamon, cardamom, ginger, cloves, cumin, coriander, and turmeric, (typically found in curry powder) – is not only delicious and versatile, but also heals the digestive system and promotes better metabolism for you!
+In this dish the coconut combined with spices like vanilla – is not only delicious and versatile, but also heals the digestive system and promotes better metabolism for you!

 From a Western perspective, coconut is a gluten-free, alkaline food high in saturated fat and fibre.
 Many Vatas have digestive problems so are sensitive to gluten and need fats to combat their natural tendency towards dryness.
 It also contains protein and some important minerals – calcium, iron, potassium and magnesium.
 Due to its high fat content it is low GI and will decrease the overall GI of any meal when added.

 Obesity is currently one of the biggest health problems in the world.
 While some people think obesity is only a matter of calories, others (myself included) believe that the sources of those calories are important too.